 Even the pros agree, there's nothing quite like it when you want to go lightweight

-As you may have gathered, I’m a huge fan of the features, simplicity and form of this instrument.
+As you may have gathered, I'm a huge fan of the features, simplicity and form of the SYS'Nav V3.

-I can conclude that Syride have fulfilled their own brief for this instrument extremely well.
-It’s a great price given the functionality and convenience offered.
+I can conclude that Syride have fulfilled their own brief for the SYS'Nav V3 extremely well.
+It's a great price given the functionality and convenience offered.
 Well done Syride!